core-wg/yang-cbor/draft-ietf-core-sid-latest.md

 # ".sid" file lifecycle {#sid-lifecycle-ex}

-In order for a YANG module authors to assign SIDs to their module, they could use "RFC SID range assignment" registry as defined in Section {{ietf-iana-sid-range-allocation}}, or another one, depending on the particular case.
+In order for a YANG module authors to assign SIDs to their module, they could use "IETF SID Range Registry (managed by IANA)" as defined in Section {{ietf-iana-sid-range-allocation}}, or another one, depending on the particular case.
 The minimal information required for this would be a start SID number and a range size, but might include additional details depending on the registry policy, which is outside the scope of this document.
 Once a SID range is registered, the owner can use it to generate “.sid” file/s for his YANG module/s.
 It is recommended to leave some unallocated SIDs following the allocated range in each “.sid” file in order to allow better evolution of the YANG module in the future.
 Generation of “.sid” files should be performed using an automated tool.
 Note that “.sid” files can only be generated for YANG modules and not for submodules.

 ## SID File Creation